mdbenjam/avalanche_exercise/README.md

 You can seed the database by running `docker-compose run web python manage.py seed`

-You shouldn't need to installing additional dependencies, but if you really want to, you can:
+You shouldn't need to install additional dependencies, but if you really want to, you can.

 ## JavaScript dependencies
-Run `docker-compose exec yarn add <dependency name>`
+Run `docker-compose exec frontend yarn add <dependency name>`

 ## Python dependencies
 Add the dependency to the `requirements.txt` file, then re-build the image: